-This way you’ll have the larger pumpkins to decorate with, and the smaller pumpkins to cook with.
-There are multiple ways to grow pumpkins, and I’m going to walk you through each method, let you know how to care for pumpkins, how to harvest the pumpkins, and how to store them too.
+It’s not too difficult or expensive, and there are multiple ways to grow pumpkins.
+I’m going to walk you through each method, let you know how to care for pumpkins, and how to harvest and store them, too.

 - Hardiness Zones: 3, 4, 5, 6, 7, 8, 9 (find yours)

 - Soil: Clay, loam, sandy, PH between 6.0-6.5, well-drained, compost-rich

 - Start Indoors: 2-4 weeks before the last frost date